congthuc/assigment/README.md

 - `test` - Run unit tests (excludes blackbox tests)
 - `blackboxTest` - Run only blackbox tests
 - `allTests` - Run all tests (unit + blackbox)

+*This assignment is supoprt by Cascade AI plugin for Intellij IDEA*